 Brandon Barash has announced on Twitter that he's departing ABC's "General Hospital."
 In his message to fans, Barash tweeted, "With a bittersweet, heavy heart I announce my time at 'GH' has come to an end, as I have chosen to move on&pursue my NBA career.
 I love u all."

-“The Bold and the Beautiful” patriarch Eric Forrester (John McCook) lost his other half, matriarch Stephanie Forrester (Susan Flannery), just four months ago.
-This week, Eric goes full steam ahead with new flame Dr. Taylor Hayes (Hunter Tylo), who is being brought into the Forrester Fold!
-MSN Entertainment’s Deanna Barnert caught up with McCook who couldn’t be more excited!
+"The Bold and the Beautiful" patriarch Eric Forrester (John McCook) lost his other half, matriarch Stephanie Forrester (Susan Flannery) just four months ago.
+This week, Eric goes full steam ahead and moves his recent new love Dr. Taylor Hayes (Hunter Tylo) into the Forrester Fold!
+MSN Entertainment's Deanna Barnert caught up with McCook who couldn't be more excited!

 On Tuesday, February 26, just one day after resuming production on "All My Children" after more than a year a half since ending its ABC run, the cast of the soap got together on set to perform "The Harlem Shake" for the TOLN Extras YouTube channel, where fans can get up close and personal with their favorite TOLN stars.
 Earlier today TOLN released the performance of "Harlem Shake," while also announcing that soap fans will soon learn THIS WEEK when "AMC" will premiere on Hulu, Hulu Plus, and iTunes.
 Previously, the network only noted that "AMC" and sister soap "One Life to Live" would premiere this spring.